chrisjwaddell/bab/README.md

 ### Command line

 kf [search-pattern] [filetype] [options]
 Search for text in multiple files.
-The current directory is where it starts the search.
+The current directory is where it starts the search. \
-Example: *kf "console.log" "\*.txt"*
+Example: *kf "console.log" "\*.txt"* \
 *kf "status" \*.log -o logs.js*

-Mandatory fields
+Mandatory fields \
+[search-pattern]
-[search-pattern]        This must be the first argument.
+This must be the first argument.
 It must be the search text you want to search for.
 If you want to enter a regular expression, use '!' to go into regular expression mode.
 It stops escaped character clashes with the command line.

-[filetype]              The file extension eg "*logs*.txt" or "*.log" or multiple filetypes
-                        - [*log*.txt,*.log].
+[filetype]
-                        * is any character one or more times. ? is - or 1 of any character.
+The file extension eg "*logs*.txt" or "*.log" or multiple filetypes - [*log*.txt,*.log]. * is any character one or more times. ? is - or 1 of any character.
 You cannot enter a directory name in here.
 It searches on the current working directory and downwards.
 Filetype must have * .* in it, a filename part and an extension part.

 Output
+-o [output-file]
--o [output-file]        Search results go into this output file.
-This can be relative (relative to the
-                        current directory) or absolute.
+Search results go into this output file.
+This can be relative (relative to the current directory) or absolute.
 If no output file is provided in the command line or in config files such as the default ./settings.js, it prints to screen.
 You can use the redirect (>) on the command line.
 This works only in non cygwin terminals.
-                        Use this '-o' switch to get past that problem or use 'bash -c 'kf "search string" "*.txt" > output.txt'.
+Use this '-o' switch to get past that problem or use `bash -c 'kf "search string" "*.txt" > output.txt'`.

 Options